 3. What are some realistic goals I should set for my affiliate program before it launches in a new market?

 Merchants looking for incremental sales are wise to focus on gaining new customers.
-As such, their strategy should involve partnering with new, innovative publishers in addition to content bloggers.
+As such, their strategy should involve partnering with new, innovative publishers in addition to content partners.

 If the goal is to drive an increase in overall revenue, then the merchant should focus on reach with a strategy that includes working with coupon and loyalty affiliates.